The Republic of Colombia signed the Mine Ban Treaty on 3 December 1997, ratified on 6 September 2000, and became a State Party on 1 March 2001.

 Transfer and production by non-state armed groups

 NSAGs in Colombia are experts in the production of explosive devices.
-Both FARC and the ELN manufacture antipersonnel mines and IEDs that are both victim-activated and remotely controlled.
+Both the FARC and the ELN manufacture antipersonnel mines and IEDs that are both victim-activated and remotely controlled.

 Colombia’s Article 7 reports contain information on mines produced by NSAGs by type, dimensions, fuzing, explosive type and content, and metallic content; the reports also include photographs and additional information.
 Twelve different design types are manufactured, which include antipersonnel, antivehicle, and Claymore-type directional mines, as well as IEDs.
 The military states that the mines are sometimes fitted with antihandling devices.